tips

 Spain is safe, but scammers love tourists.
 Here's every trick they use and how to avoid becoming a target.

-The good news?
-Almost every scam in Spain follows the same tired patterns.
+The good news is that almost every scam in Spain follows the same tired patterns.

-This guide covers every common scam, where each one happens, and exactly how to protect yourself without becoming paranoid.
+This guide covers every common tourist scam in Spain, where each one happens, and exactly how to protect yourself without becoming paranoid.

 How Scams Work in Spain